 My approach to design I would describe as collaborative.
 I am not about to tell you how you live (or how you should live), I want to make sure I give you what you want (even if you don’t know what that is yet).
 In terms of my style, I would have a preference for a more contemporary aesthetic, but you have to be a bit of a chameleon when it comes to the final look, as I want to give you what you want.
 My projects shows a mix of styles from cottage to modern.

 I have a Bachelor of Design (Industrial) Hons and initially started out in product design.
 I discovered a stronger interest in architecture almost immediately and merged into the field through a Central Coast architecture firm where I was quickly promoted to Design Manager.
-I am a full member of Building Designers Australia.
+I am a full member of the Building Designers Association of Australia [BDAA].

 In simple terms I would say “not much” but it depends on who you ask.
 State legislation restricts building designers from designing high density residential buildings (over 3 storeys and more than 4 units).
 A Building Designer is accredited through a peer review panel that assesses completed works, whereas an architect sits an exam related to the architecture degree, and is registered with the board of architects to use the term ‘architect’.